nais/cli/internal/apply/README.md

 # nais apply

-Apply Valkey and OpenSearch resources to a Nais environment.
+Apply Valkey, OpenSearch and Config resources to a Nais environment.

 ## Usage